“CODA” (2021) is an Improvement on the French Original, the 2014 French-Belgian film La Famille Bélier.

 Ruby adores music

 The other thing about Ruby is that she adores music, and she has a wonderful voice.
 A voice that her parents, her brother, or anybody else for that matter (except for her best friend) had never heard!
 When the boy who she has a crush on at school joins the school choir she impulsively follows him and, after many false starts, finally lets the world hear her roar.
 The school’s music teacher “Mr.V.”, (Eugenio Derbez) is so impressed that he encourages her to audition for the Berklee College of Music in Boston!

 Unfortunately, Ruby’s family needs her.
 They have always needed her.
 She is their link to the hearing world.
 And they take advantage of her although they don’t realize it.
 To make matters worse, Ruby’s dad has recently gotten into problems with The Coast Guard.
 Although “CODA” has been very well received by the deaf community, it is these scenes involving The Coast Guard that have received the most criticism.
 Federal law states that a professional “signer” would be required for any formal discussions between a non-hearing individual and a federal agency.

 Oscar nominee Troy Kotsur

-That said, it is Ruby’s attachment to her dad (deaf actor Troy Kotsur, very good) that is the heart of the movie.
+That said, it is Ruby’s attachment to her dad (deaf actor Troy Kotsur, particularly good) that is the heart of the movie.
 They have a great chemistry that involves the viewer from the beginning.
-Marlee Matlin gives the movie her blessing by playing the mom but her role is small and one presumes that it was her marquee value in getting the film made that was essential here.
+Marlee Matlin gives the movie her blessing by playing the mom, but her role is small, and one presumes that it was her marquee value in getting the film made that was essential here.